Your job impacts your everyday life in a profound way. If you work in a dangerous field, your job impacts your life even more.

 Life is fragile, so insurance companies automatically take on a risk when they offer coverage to applicants.

-Whether you have a heart disease or like to get your heart racing with a high risk hobby, you can expect your life insurance company to take notice.
+Whether you have heart disease or like to get your heart racing with a high-risk hobby, you can expect your life insurance company to take notice.

 Top 7 High Risk Jobs that Affect Life Insurance

 Here are our top jobs that can affect life insurance.

 Police officers lay their lives on the line every day to protect society, walking into perilous situations regularly.